Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: Experiments

-\textbf{Effectiveness of MKT.} We evaluate \mkt by visualizing the cumulative distribution function (CDF) of \mks on the validation sets of the NEC and Biography datasets (\autoref{fig:graphs}).
-Both datasets show substantially distinct score distributions for non-fabricated (aligned and misaligned) and fabricated text, indicating the score's effectiveness in detecting fabrication.
-Specifically, the KS statistic ($\max_{x}{\mathbf{F}(x)-\mathbf{G}(x)}$) is 75.00\% at $\tau$ of 0.023 (p-value 2.01e-26) on the NEC dataset and 83.33\% at $\tau$ of 0.198 (p-value 5.81e-12) on the Biography dataset.
-These thresholds are used in the subsequent evaluations.
+We evaluate the \mks and Alignment Score by visualizing their cumulative distribution functions (CDF) on the validation set of the NEC dataset for the LLaMA2 model (\autoref{fig:overview}).
+The distributions of the \mks for fabricated and non-fabricated text (i.e., aligned and misaligned) are substantially distinct, demonstrating the score's effectiveness in detecting fabrication.
+Specifically, the KS statistic ($\max_{\tau\in[0,\infty)}{\mathbf{F}_f^{MKS}(\tau)-\mathbf{F}^{MKS}_{a,m}(\tau)}$) is 0.82 at $\tau^{MKS}$ of 0.99 (p-value 1.53e-80).\footnote{$\tau^{MKS}$ is highly consistent aacross datasets, with values of 0.99 on NEC and 1.01 on the biography for LLaMA2.} Alignment Score distributions for aligned and misaligned data also show a clear gap, enabling us to classify data with Alignment Score below $\tau_l^{AS}=0.00$ as aligned and above $\tau_u^{AS}=0.14$ as misaligned, and use SelfCheckGPT for the remaining data.